Chrysanthellum: benefits, dosage, contraindications

 Biliary disorders ✪✪✪✪✪

-Chrysanthellum has a prolonged choleretic effect and consequently an antilithiasis effect.
+Chrysanthellum has a prolonged choleretic effect and, consequently, an anti-lithiasic effect.
 In general, 12 to 16 g of dried plant per day or its equivalent is used.
-As a tea (1 teaspoon = 2 g of plant), 3 to 4 teas per day, preferably consumed after meals.
-The tea is prepared by decoction and infusion in water.
+As an herbal tea (1 teaspoon = 2 g of plant), 3 to 4 cups per day, preferably to be consumed after meals.
+The herbal tea is prepared by decoction and infusion in water.

 Posologie